Auxiliary Field Quantum Monte Carlo for Dilute Neutrons on the Lattice: Auxiliary Field Quantum Monte Carlo

 \subsection{AFQMC Algorithm}

 The AFQMC algorithm projects out the ground- state wavefunction via imaginary-time propagation using importance sampled random walks.
 We use a free-particle wave function as our trial wave function.
-The AFQMC method is characterized by the fact that,\\ $\bullet$ It propagates wave-functions in Slater-determinant space.\\ $\bullet$ It uses auxiliary fields in second-quantization to recover the two-body interaction as a sum of one-body and auxiliary field interactions.\\ $\bullet$ Since we are considering fermions we will separate the up and down spin orbitals when constructing the Slater-determinant space.\\ $\bullet$ To reduce the fermion sign problem we will constrain the overlap of the trial wave function with the Slater-determinant of each random walker to be positive.
+The AFQMC method is characterized by the fact that,\\ $\bullet$ It propagates wave-functions in Slater-determinant space.\\ $\bullet$ It uses auxiliary fields in second-quantization to recover the two-body interaction as a sum of one-body and auxiliary field interactions.\\ $\bullet$ Since we are considering fermions we will separate the up and down spin orbitals when constructing the Slater-determinant space.\\ $\bullet$ The attractive Hubbard model is free from the fermion sign problem, while the repulsive Hubbard model suffers from it away from half filling.
+To reduce the fermion sign problem we will constrain the overlap of the trial wave function with the Slater-determinant of each random walker to be positive.

 One of the most important points for AFQMC is that the result of acting on a Slater-determinant with an exponential one-body operator will return another Slater-determinant \cite{Hamann_Fahy_1990, Nguyen_Shi_Xu_etal_2014}.
 Luckily the kinetic energy propagator from equation \eqref{Trotter_Suzuki_a} is already in this form, and the potential energy propagator can be transformed into a one-body operator using a Hubbard-Stratonovich (HS) transformation which recasts the two particle interactions as single particles interacting with a fluctuating auxiliary field.